A note about learning vim.

 Tip 58: Jump to the Filename Under the Cursor

-can ask vim to add the suffix to the filename when opening files.- Combined with
+gfcan jump to the file under the cursor.:set suffixesadd+=.luacan ask vim to add the suffix to the filename when opening files.- Combined with

-, it will be useful.
+:set path, it will be useful.

 Tip 59: Snap Between Files Using Global Marks